 ~-~-~- Precinct & Districts ~-~-~

 Indian River Shores residents and those who live north of Town limits vote at the Indian River Shores Community Center at 6001 Highway A1A (facing Fred R. Tuerk Drive).
 This is Precinct 16.
+However, due to reconstruction of the Community Center voting will be held at Christ By the Sea at 3755 SR A1A just south of Town.

 The Sebastian Inlet Tax District 209.2 does apply to 594 voters in Indian River Shores.
 Click here to check a specific street name, which includes the Baytree, Indian Trails, Ocean Pearl, Marbrisa and Sea Colony neighborhoods.